Technologicat/mcpyrate/CONTRIBUTING.md

    - In some advanced cases, to facilitate tests for behavior, [invoking the compiler at run time](doc/compiler.md#invoking-the-compiler-at-run-time) may help.
 See [`mcpyrate.test.test_compiler`](../mcpyrate/test/test_compiler.py) and [`mcpyrate.test.test_quotes`](../mcpyrate/test/test_quotes.py) for examples.

  - Aim at clarity.
 Don't worry too much if you have to make the tests a little [DAMP](https://stackoverflow.com/questions/6453235/what-does-damp-not-dry-mean-when-talking-about-unit-tests).
-   - That is, prefer *Descriptive And Meaningful Phrases* over maximal [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)ness, because DRY tends to introduce a learning cost.
+   - That is, prefer *Descriptive And Meaningful Phrases* over maximal elimination of repetition, because [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) tends to introduce a learning cost.
 Some repetition is fine, if it lets you omit defining an abstraction that's only needed for those particular tests.
    - But that's not a hard rule, either.
 For example, if you can fit both the definition and all its uses onto the screen at once, and the result is both shorter and more easily understandable than without making that definition, then feel free to do that.

  - Write tests that can double as usage examples.